Fleetwood: Media

 Fleetwood Weekly News covers the town and the North Fylde Area.
 The newspaper was founded in 1984 as a successor to the Fleetwood Chronicle, which had ceased publication several weeks earlier.
 The Chronicle itself, founded in 1843, was the oldest newspaper in the Fylde.
 Daily newspaper coverage is provided by the Blackpool Gazette.
 Both papers are published by Johnston Press, as is the Lancashire Evening Post, a daily newspaper covering the county of Lancashire.

 Fleetwood falls within the coverage area of BBC Radio Lancashire.
-Commercial radio stations serving the area include Radio Wave based in Blackpool, 97.4 Rock FM and Greatest Hits Lancashire based in Preston and Smooth North West and Heart North West broadcasting from Greater Manchester.
+Commercial radio stations serving the area include Greatest Hits Radio, Hits Radio Lancashire and Greatest Hits Lancashire based in Preston and Smooth North West and Heart North West broadcasting from Greater Manchester.

 Independent television service is provided by ITV Granada, the ITV franchise holder for the North West region.
 BBC North West is the regional BBC station serving Fleetwood.

 Festivals

 Fylde Folk Festival is held each year at the Marine Hall and other venues in the town.
 It is a festival of traditional and contemporary folk music, song and dance.
 The festival has been held continuously since 1971.
-The opening concert was staged each year onboard Jacinta, the town's heritage trawler, however due to the vessels general poor state of repair, this is no longer the case.
+The opening concert was staged each year onboard Jacinta, the town's heritage trawler; however due to the vessel's generally poor state of repair, this is no longer the case.

 Another annual music festival, originating in 2005, is Fleetwoodstock, named after the famous New York Woodstock Festival and held in the autumn.
 The usual venue is the Marine Hall.

 The now annual Yuto Fest, which was first held in 2011, also takes place at the Marine Hall.
 Yuto Fest is a charity festival featuring local bands that was set up by Daz Rice of Kiss of the Gypsy and is a legacy for his three-year-old son Yuto Rice who died in 2012 after battling a heart condition.

 Fleetwood Transport Festival, also known as Tram Sunday, has been held annually on the third Sunday of July since 1985.
 It is a festival of vintage vehicles highlighted by a number of historical tram-cars, which parade along Lord Street.

 Fleetwood Beer & Cider Festival is held in February each year and is organised by the Blackpool, Fylde and Wyre branch of CAMRA.
 The festival offers a choice of around 100 real ales as well as a selection of ciders and foreign beers.